THE

 possesses the property g”.

-=”For some x which is not f,
+=”for some x which is not f,

 x is both an h and g”.